3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 Memory masters the wide world over will testify to using R-and-X-rated images all the time — precisely because these images stay lodged inside the brain.

-Notice also in this poem’s second half that there are only two total sentences, and this, in a certain way, can make the poem more difficult to chunk, since the chunks have few natural stopping points.
+Notice also in this poem’s second half there are only two total sentences, and this, in a certain way, can make the poem more difficult to chunk, since the chunks have few natural stopping points.
 The strangeness of the lines composed in four-line stanzas also presents particular memory challenges — at least for me.
 But this is a small matter, and you will soon see why I say that.

 We move now from the bathroom to the kitchen, which is unlit and hushed in shades of silence.
 The kitchen is like some shade.

-Let us envision ourselves taking a big stick of sidewalk chalk — kohl-black in color — and scrawling gigantic words with this big piece of kohl chalk all across the kitchen walls.
+Let us envision ourselves taking a big stick of sidewalk chalk — kohl-black in color — and scrawling gigantic words with this big piece of kohl-black chalk all across the kitchen walls.
 The words we scribble out are that entire first sentence, broken into four-line verse:

 I wish we were